wwmanley/Readability-Score/README.md

 # Readability-Score
 This project is an assignment from [Hyperskill's project list](https://hyperskill.org/projects/39).
 The concept of this program is to score how "readable" a given text file is.
 We were given four algorithms that score how readable the given file is.
 These algorithms will return a number between 1-14.
-We determine what age group can read the given file by using the following chart:
+The following chart can be used to determine what age group should be able to read the given text:

 ![Image of Readable Chart](https://i.imgur.com/fLbwYwb.png)